|Yaer||Opening Balance||Interest||Principal||Closing Balance|

 Unlike other loans such as car loans or home loans, the factors affecting gold loan interest rates are slightly different.
 Take a look at these below -

-The amount of loan you wish to procure will be determined by the amount of gold you are willing to pledge and this, in turn, has an impact on the interest rate charged.
+The amount of loan you wish to procure will be determined by the amount of gold you are willing to pledge and this in turn has an impact on the interest rate charged.
 The loan amount provided can range anywhere between 65% to 80% or even above the overall value of the gold.
-The higher the loan amount availed, the higher is the rate of interest as the risk is higher for the lender.
+The higher the loan amount availed, the higher the rate of interest as the risk is higher for the lender.

 There are a number of banks and other financial institutions in the market today that provide gold loans to customers.
 Currently, two main types of benchmarking methods are used to decide the interest rate - Repo Rate Linked Lending Rate (External) and MCLR Linked Lending Rate (Internal).
 Based on which method is being used, the interest rate will vary.